Eagles Fans Still Ecstatic Over Jake Elliott's 61-Yard Field Goal

 These two life-long fans in town from California for their first game ever were buying plenty, just no Elliott geat–yet.

-In fact the pro shop manager says he hasn’t been asked to print one Elliott jersey all day, which you can do for a cool $125.
+In fact, the pro shop manager says he hasn’t been asked to print one Elliott jersey all day, which you can do for a cool $125.

 We also checked Modell’s and they’re not getting requests yet either.